Wholesale Market Participation via Competitive DER Aggregation: Introduction

-\subsection{Summary of results, contributions, and limitations}
+\subsection{Summary of Results, Contributions, and Limitations}

-In our previous work \cite{chen22competitive}, we develop the first profit-maximizing competitive DER aggregation for a DERA to participate in the wholesale market.
-In this paper, we further explore the price stability, profitability, market efficiency, and long-run equilibrium for the competitive DER aggregation, especially under the distribution network access limits.
+In this paper, we substantially extend the DERA aggregation model in \cite{chen22competitive} to one that controls aggregated customers across multiple locations in distribution networks and incorporates security constraints on network injection and withdrawal limits.
+We further investigate the competitive aggregation impact on market efficiency, price stability, and long-run equilibrium.

-First, we propose a DER aggregation approach based on a constrained optimization that maximizes DERA surplus while providing higher surpluses than that offered by a competing aggregation model.
-In particular, we are interested in aggregation schemes that are competitive with the regulated utility rates such as NEM X,\footnote{NEM X, proposed in \cite{AlahmedTong2022NEM} is an inclusive parametric model that captures key features of the existing and proposed NEM tariff models.} with which a customer can make cost-benefit comparisons in her decision to become a customer of the DERA.
-We show that such a competitive DER aggregation, despite that the aggregation involving real-time wholesale locational marginal price (LMP), has an energy cost no greater than NEM X. This implies the proposed DER aggregation mechanism ensures price stability regardless of the volatility of the wholesale market LMP, a property missing in Griddy's pricing model \cite{Griddy}.
-Meanwhile, we establish the profitability of DERA when competing with NEM X.
+First, we propose a DER aggregation approach based on a constrained convex optimization that maximizes DERA surplus while providing higher customer surpluses than those offered by a competing aggregation model.
+In particular, we are interested in aggregation schemes that are competitive with the regulated utility rates such as various versions of regulated NEM rates,\footnote{NEM, analyzed in \cite{AlahmedTong2022NEM}, is an inclusive parametric tariff design that captures key features of the existing and proposed NEM tariffs.} with which a customer can make cost-benefit comparisons in her decision to become a customer of the DERA.
+We show that such a competitive DER aggregation, despite the aggregation involving real-time wholesale locational marginal price (LMP), has an energy cost no greater than the regulated NEM tariff.
+This implies that the proposed DER aggregation mechanism ensures price stability regardless of the volatility of the wholesale market LMP, a property missing in Griddy's pricing model \cite{Griddy}.
+Meanwhile, we establish the profitability of DERA when competing with NEM.

-Second, we propose a virtual storage model for DERA's wholesale market participation compatible with the practical continuous storage facility participation considered by ISOs \cite{ISONE19CSF, ISONE21} under FERC order 841.
+Second, we propose a virtual storage model for DERA's wholesale market participation compatible with the practical continuous storage facility participation considered by ISOs \cite{ISONE19CSF, ISONE21}.
 The DERA bidding curve is derived from the closed-form solution of the proposed DERA model.
 While the aggregation optimization explicitly involves wholesale market LMP, the virtual storage bidding curves do not require forecasting of LMP.
 We show that the proposed DERA wholesale market participation results in market efficiency equal to what is achievable when DERA's customers participate directly in the wholesale market.